microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

 4. Connect the development board of your choice and then connect the RN487x to the proper slot.
-The image below shows how to connect the RNBD Click to **Slot 1**.
+The image below shows how to connect the RN487x Click to **Slot 1**.

     <br />